Graduate Degree Programs

 The Ph.D. in Mathematics program prepares students as researchers to enter a wide range of professional roles including academia, industry, and business.
 The program is offered in Mathematics (Algebra, Geometry, Applied Mathematics, Computational Mathematics, Data Science, Mathematical Biology, Mathematics Education, and Probability) and in Statistics.
 There are two different routes to obtain the Ph.D. degree: one is to obtain the M.S. degree first and then enter Ph.D. program, while the other is to enter the Ph.D. program directly with a B.S. degree (i.e., the B.S. to Ph.D. track).
 Program Details

 How to Apply

 Application to our graduate programs in Mathematics must be completed through the UTA Admission Page.
-In addition, please submit three letters of recommendation directly to the Department of Mathematics via the upload page.
+In addition, please arrange for three letters of recommendation to be submitted directly by the writers to the Department of Mathematics via the upload page (in particular, this means that you should provide this link to your letter writers together with the program (MS, MA or Ph.D.) to which you are applying.)
 If for some reason the upload page is not working, please feel free to email or send by mail: